Aerial veiw of Whangamarino Wetland

-Nearby is Meremere Redoubt, one of 22 earthwork forts built between Auckland and Pirongia.
+Historically significant sites include the nearby Meremere Redoubt, one of 22 earthwork forts built between Auckland and Pirongia.

 On the Whangamarino Historic Walk see Whangamarino Redoubt and Te Teoteo's Pa - two key sites of conflict during the Waikato War of 1863-64.
 These sites are on Heritage New Zealand's Waikato War Driving Tour.

 This large wetland is located between Mercer and Te Kauwhata, to the east of SH1.
 You can also drive to the wetland via Island Block Road at Meremere, or Falls Road from Te Kauwhata.

 There is no vehicle access into the wetland, but there are boat ramps on both these roads if you want to get closer to the water and explore the wetland by boat or kayak.